 Our education programs are offered via online webinars on multiple dates and times every month.
 For more information, to register for a webinar and to learn how to access the 'live' webinars, visit our Community Resource Finder.

 Our support group meetings for those living with dementia and care partners, are also being offered virtually.
-To learn more, call us during normal business hours at (716) 626-0600 extension 313 or visit our Community Resource Finder.
+To learn more, call us during normal business hours at (716) 626-0600 extension 313, download this sheet (pictured below) with our current listings, or visit our Community Resource Finder.